swt30/thesis/chapters/05-migration/05-migration.md

 I have continued my development of watery planet structure by investigating two key questions.
 First, I would like to understand what the interiors of these planets actually look like.^[By this I mean that I would like to understand the *phase structure* of my models; that is, the layered structure of water.
 For example, the phase structure of the water layer might consist of gas over liquid over high-pressure ice.]
 Second, I would like to understand how this internal structure (and the planet's observable properties) dynamically change as the planet is moved within the star--planet system.
-This is a particularly relevant question in the context of planetary migration, but planets in elliptical orbits also vary in their planet--star separation, albeit on a much shorter timescale.
+This is a particularly relevant question in the context of planetary migration, but planets in elliptical orbits also vary in their star--planet separation, albeit on a much shorter timescale.

 \newthought{Why is is desirable} that we know the phase structure of a planet?
 The planet's structure could be important for several reasons.